tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 cd /etc/suricata
 ```

-Then, I checked the suricata.yaml & write the above command in terminal to see the suricata.rules
+Then, I checked the suricata.yaml & write the above command in the terminal to see the suricata.rules

 ```bash
 cat suricata.yaml